 If one of your goals is to improve your copywriting skills, you have come to the right place.
-As a New Year’s gift to you (I know it’s a little late, but we’re still in the first quarter), I have put together a list of some of the coolest copywriting resources on the web (in addition to the one you’re reading right now, of course).
+As a special gift to you, I have compiled a list of some of the coolest copywriting resources on the web (in addition to the one you’re reading right now, of course).

-To help expand your horizons and develop your skills, I went down the rabbit hole (also known as Google and my bookmarks) to compile a list of six marketing articles and eight online tools.
+To help expand your horizons and develop your skills, I went down the rabbit hole (also known as Google and my bookmarks) to compile a list of four marketing articles and six online tools.

 Some of these may be familiar to you, others may be totally new, but I believe everyone — experienced copywriter and newbie alike — will find something beneficial on this list.